fyrolabs/ws-router/README.md

 // This can be an user ID, or an enum string to separate different actions within a channel.
 // If the keyFunc is nil, then no separation will occur. func NewChannel(name string, keyFunc ChannelKeyFunc)

+// Where keyFunc is:
+func(ctx *Context, params json.RawMessage) (string, error)

+// ctx is the session context, and params is sent by the subscription request
 ```

 Pass into init